tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 SHOULD issue the SVCB query immediately before the AAAA and A queries (prioritizing the SVCB query since it can also include address hints).
-If the client has only one of IPv4 or IPv6 connectivity, it still issues the SVCB query in prior to whichever AAAA or A query is appropriate.
-Note that upon receiving an SVCB answer, the client might need to issue futher AAAA and/or A queries to resolve the service name included in the RR.
+If the client has only one of IPv4 or IPv6 connectivity, it still issues the SVCB query prior to whichever AAAA or A query is appropriate.
+Note that upon receiving a SVCB answer, the client might need to issue futher AAAA and/or A queries to resolve the service name included in the RR.